Goodsmileduck/kubernetes-whatsapp/README.md

 $ helm install --name my-release .
 ```

-The command deploys MySQL on the Kubernetes cluster in the default configuration.
+The command deploys WhatsApp on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 By default helm deploys single node deployment.